craddis1/CosmoWAP/docs/source/getting_started.rst

 Computing Power Spectra
 -----------------------

-Once you have a ``ClassWAP`` instance, you can compute power spectrum multipoles:
+Once you have a ``ClassWAP`` instance, you can very simply compute the power spectrum multipoles:

 .. code-block:: python